Led 3-person design team

 My role

-Led two product designers from full project through post-MVP on Cronos' first on-chain prediction markets protocol.
+Led two product designers across the full project and through post-MVP.

 The job wasn't just designing Delphi.
 It was making sure three designers shipped one coherent product.